annabelle-z-li/AI-research-level-2/research-journal.md

 For Space 2 I want to build an AMT Accuracy Tester Space — one that makes the experiment in your research question runnable by anyone, not just me.
 Concretely it would:

-Let the user upload a test audio clip and a reference MIDI file (the known ground truth) Run Basic Pitch on the audio automatically
+Let the user upload a test audio clip and a reference MIDI file (the known ground truth)

-Compare the output MIDI against the reference MIDI across your four dimensions:
+Run Basic Pitch on the audio automatically and compare the output MIDI against the reference MIDI across your four dimensions:

 Pitch: % of correct pitches detected

 Timing: average onset error in milliseconds

 Rhythm: whether note durations match the reference

 Dynamics: whether soft notes were dropped

 Display a simple scorecard showing which dimensions passed and which failed